gbalslevn/ratatosk_gnss/README.md

 1. Create the virtual environment `python3 -m venv venv`
 2. Activate the virtual environment `source venv/bin/activate`
 3. Install the required packages `python3 -m pip install -r requirements.txt` (use `py` instead of `python3` on windows)
-4. Add user to allow reading serial: `sudo usermod -a -G dialout $USER`, then restart (For Linux, if on Windows or MacOS figure out how to access serial)
+4. Add user to allow reading serial: `sudo usermod -a -G dialout $USER`, then restart (For Linux but not neccesary for raspberry pi dist of linux.
+If on Windows or MacOS figure out how to access serial)
-5. run with `python3 -m main.nmeaparser`
+5. run with `python3 nmeaparser.py`

+Remember to set correct serial port and hardcode correct location of groundstation.

 ## Updating dependencies
 Do `python3 -m pip freeze > requirements.txt`

 ## Tests
-Run tests from project root `python3 -m tests.antennaselector_test` This esnures python can see both main and tests package.
+Run tests `python3 tests/antennaselector_test.py`